fortify/sample-parser/README.md

         <engine-type>WEBINSPECT</engine-type>
       ```

     - __Supported engine versions (supported-engine-versions):__ descriptive field that shows which versions of a supported analyzer produces scan results that the parser plugin can parse.
-      This is free form text that can contain comma separated versions, version range, some text comment.
-      Not mandatory.
+      Not mandatory but if specified it must be in the format specified by the XSD.
 Max length: 40 characters.
       Example of supported engine versions definition
       ```
         <supported-engine-versions>[2.2, 4.3]</supported-engine-versions>